My FICO Score and what is a Good One?

 • 10% of the score is calculated on the type of credit a person has.

 • 10% of the score is calculated on any recent credit inquiries.
-All credit inquires will be recorded and kept on the consumer’s record for a two year period.
+All credit inquiries will be recorded and kept on the consumer’s record for a two-year period.

-• Any money a consumer owes because of a judgment, lien, or other legal matter can have a bad effect on the credit score (FICO).
+• Any money a customer owes because of judgment, lien, or other legal matter can have a harmful effect on the credit score (FICO).

 • Sometimes having more than one new credit account can have a bad effect on the credit score (FICO).

 What are the ranges of my FICO score?
 FICO numbers/scores range between 300 for the lowest and 850 as the highest.
-A consumer actually has two FICO scores because there are two national credit bureaus (Equifax and TransUnion), and each uses its own database.
-There is another credit bureau (Experian) and it uses yet another score (330-830).
+A consumer has two FICO scores because there are two national credit bureaus (Equifax and TransUnion), and each uses its own database.
+There is another credit agency (Experian), and it uses yet another score (330-830).

 How can I build my FICO score? – With the financial crisis expanding all over the world today, American consumers seem to be working harder to keep their FICO numbers as high as possible.
 They are attempting to pay their bills on time and not applying for new credit or asking for higher credit lines.
 Most consumers are working to keep their credit card balances as low as possible.

-On the flip side, consumers are met with much more stringent requirements when applying for credit today than they did prior to the beginning of the financial problems.
-Today, the consumer finds he/she needs a FICO score at least 720 in order to get a good rate on any line of credit.
+On the flip side, consumers are met with much more stringent requirements when applying for credit today than they did before the beginning of the financial problems.
+Today, the consumer finds he/she needs a FICO score at least 720 to get a good rate on any line of credit.

-Any FICO score higher than 720 is considered excellent.
-Below 700 and down to 600 is considered good.
+Any FICO scores higher than 720 is considered excellent.
+Below 700 and down to 600 is seen as good.
 Below 600, a consumer falls into the fair or poor range.

 • Settle judgments